plone/training/docs/voltoaddons/04-block-edit-options.md

 ## Initial block data as a reusable pattern

 For the view component, we've created a `HOC` mechanism that grants automatic data injection.
 Can we do the same and simplify the `Edit` component?
-Let's make the "new block needs to point to a file" a mechanism that we can reuse.
+Let's make the "new block needs to point to a file", a mechanism that we can reuse.
 Perhaps later we'll write a chart block that uses the CSV file, so we'll be able to reuse code by composing.

 Add the `src/hocs/withBlockDataSource.js` HOC file: